CFITSIO transparently supports the 2 methods of image compression described below.

 1) The entire FITS file may be externally compressed with the gzip or Unix compress utility programs, producing a *.gz or *.Z file, respectively.
 When reading compressed files of this type, CFITSIO first uncompresses the entire file into memory before performing the requested read operations.
 Output files can be directly written in the gzip compressed format if the user-specified filename ends with `.gz'.
 In this case, CFITSIO initially writes the uncompressed file in memory and then compresses it and writes it to disk when the FITS file is closed, thus saving user disk space.
 Read and write access to these compressed FITS files is generally quite fast since all the I/O is performed in memory; the main limitation with this technique is that there must be enough available memory (or swap space) to hold the entire uncompressed FITS file.

 2) CFITSIO also supports the FITS tiled image compression convention in which the image is subdivided into a grid of rectangular tiles, and each tile of pixels is individually compressed.
-The details of this FITS compression convention are described at the FITS Support Office web site at http://fits.gsfc.nasa.gov/fits_registry.html Basically, the compressed image tiles are stored in rows of a variable length array column in a FITS binary table, however CFITSIO recognizes that this binary table extension contains an image and treats it as if it were an IMAGE extension.
+The details of this FITS compression convention are described at the FITS Support Office web site at http://fits.gsfc.nasa.gov/fits_registry.html, and in the fpackguide pdf file that is included with the CFITSIO source file distributions Basically, the compressed image tiles are stored in rows of a variable length array column in a FITS binary table, however CFITSIO recognizes that this binary table extension contains an image and treats it as if it were an IMAGE extension.
 This tile-compressed format is especially well suited for compressing very large images because a) the FITS header keywords remain uncompressed for rapid read access, and because b) it is possible to extract and uncompress sections of the image without having to uncompress the entire image.
 This format is also much more effective in compressing floating point images than simply compressing the image using gzip or compress because it approximates the floating point values with scaled integers which can then be compressed more efficiently.

 Currently CFITSIO supports 3 general purpose compression algorithms plus one other special-purpose compression technique that is designed for data masks with positive integer pixel values.
 The 3 general purpose algorithms are GZIP, Rice, and HCOMPRESS, and the special purpose algorithm is the IRAF pixel list compression technique (PLIO).
+There are 2 variants of the GZIP algorithm: GZIP_1 compresses the array of image pixel value normally with the GZIP algorithm, while GZIP_2 first shuffles the bytes in all the pixel values so that the most-significant byte of every pixel appears first, followed by the less significant bytes in sequence.
+GZIP_2 may be more effective in cases where the most significant byte in most of the image pixel values contains the same bit pattern.
 In principle, any number of other compression algorithms could also be supported by the FITS tiled image compression convention.

 The FITS image can be subdivided into any desired rectangular grid of compression tiles.
 With the GZIP, Rice, and PLIO algorithms, the default is to take each row of the image as a tile.
 The HCOMPRESS algorithm is inherently 2-dimensional in nature, so the default in this case is to take 16 rows of the image per tile.
 In most cases it makes little difference what tiling pattern is used, so the default tiles are usually adequate.
 In the case of very small images, it could be more efficient to compress the whole image as a single tile.
 Note that the image dimensions are not required to be an integer multiple of the tile dimensions; if not, then the tiles at the edges of the image will be smaller than the other tiles.